 Supercars with their massive, fire-breathing engines tend to produce a lot of heat and are extremely prone to fire.
 A simple search on Google will return you with hundreds of pictures of such rare exotics burnt down to crisp, which will surely include quite a few Lamborghinis.
-But it stings even more when you see an ultra-rare machine receive such a gruesome death.
-Recently, a Lamborghini Aventador modified by Mansory caught fire in Prague, Czech Republic, and it was completely destroyed in that incident.
+But it stings even more, when you see an ultra-rare machine receive such a gruesome death.
+Recently, a Lamborghini Aventador modified by Mansory caught fire in Prague, Czech Republic, and it was destroyed in that incident.
 The particular Aventador featured Mansory’s complete ‘Carbonado’ carbon body package.
-While the regular Aventador’s naturally aspirated 6.5-litre V12 engine produces 690 horsepower, the Carbonado Aventador gets a twin-turbo conversion that produced 1,250 horsepower.
+While the regular Aventador’s naturally aspirated 6.5-liter V12 engine produces 690 horsepower, the Carbonado Aventador gets a twin-turbo conversion that produced 1,250 horsepower.
 As a result, it not only packs more performance but also produces more engine heat.

 Požár je pod kontrolou, dohašujeme.
 Zplodiny odvětrává systém tunelu.
 Jednalo se o sportovní vozidlo. pic.twitter.com/yQIAL048AH

 — Hasiči Praha 🚒 (@HasiciPraha) January 16, 2020

 According to the fire investigator’s report, the supercar caught fire while being driven inside a tunnel in Prague.
 The reason cited for the fire was a ‘technical defect,’ and the fire department estimated the total damage cost at around $220,000 – which is much lower than the customized supercar’s $1.6 million price tag.
 Worse is that only six of these Carbonado Aventadors were ever made, and one of them was burnt down to the ground.

 [Via – CarScoops]